designsystemau/RFCs/RFC-by-stage/1-approved/distribute-css-as-unprefixed.md

 CSS is currently being distributed as minified and vendor-prefixed assets.

-This is unnecessary since users also process styles for minification and vendor-prefixing, therefore css "as modules" should ship without being processed.
+This is unnecessary since users (developing apps using npm) process styles for minification and vendor-prefixing, therefore css "as modules" should ship without being processed.
 This issue was raised by @liamfiddler [here](https://github.com/designsystemau/RFCs/pull/11#discussion_r724769922).

 Where users want to consume full CSS however, they may still expect the asset to be vendor prefixed and minified.
 This scenario might be handled better by delivering styles from a CDN like [UNPKG](https://unpkg.com/).